 - ALWAYS remember to brush your teeth at least two times a day, and floss at least once a day!

 - Be sure to schedule your routine checkup.
-It is recommended that you visit the dentist at the frequency recommended by your dentist or hygienist, this is usually every 6 months, but could be every 3 to 4 months depending on your mouth.
+It is recommended that you visit us at the frequency recommended by our team, which is usually every 6 months, but could be every 3 to 4 months, depending on your mouth.

-Children, teens, and adults should all see the dentist for a regular checkup at least once every six months, but could be every 3 to 4 months depending on your mouth.
-Patients who are at a greater risk for oral cancer or gum disease may be recommended to see the dentist more than just twice a year.
-Your doctor will help determine how often you should visit the dentist for regular checkups.
+Children, teens, and adults should all see the dentist for a regular checkup at least once every six months, but this could be every 3 to 4 months, depending on the condition of your mouth.
+Patients who are at a greater risk for oral cancer or gum disease may be recommended to come in more than just twice a year.
+Dr. Webb will help determine how often you should visit us for regular checkups.

 What is a cavity?